Weight Change in Breast Cancer Survivors Compared to Cancer-Free Women: A Prospective Study in Women at Familial Risk of Breast Cancer

 Inflammation and Oxidative Stress in Breast Cancer Survivors (IOS Study)

 The goal of this study is to test whether urinary markers for inflammation and oxidative stress are higher in breast cancer survivors treated with chemotherapy compared to women without cancer.
 Secondly, this study tests whether an increase in these markers may be related to greater weight gain in breast cancer survivors.
-Over 100 BOSS cohort members have taken part in this sub-study and recruitment continues.
+Over 100 BOSS cohort members have taken part in this sub-study.
+Final analysis and publication of this work is pending.